William M. Dalton

-Mason Frakes Dalton (1863–June 8, 1894), called Bill Dalton, was an American outlaw in the American Old West.
-He was the co-leader of the Wild Bunch gang and he was the brother of the founders of the Dalton Gang, Gratton, Bob and Emmett.
+Mason Frakes Dalton (1863 – June 8, 1894), also known as William Marion "Bill" Dalton, was an outlaw in the American Old West.
+He was the co-leader of the Wild Bunch gang and with his brothers Gratton, Bob and Emmett Dalton was a member of the Dalton Gang.

 Early life and career

-Mason Frakes Dalton, also known as William Marion, or "Bill", was born in Kansas, as one of ten brothers.
+Mason Frakes Dalton, also known as William Marion or "Bill", was born in Cass County, Missouri, as one of ten brothers.
 For a time, he was one of the two success stories among his brothers.
 His older brother Frank Dalton became a highly respected Deputy US Marshal at Fort Smith, Arkansas.
 In 1884, at twenty years old, Bill Dalton moved to California.
 He had traveled many times before with his father and brothers, as his father had a habit of traveling there to gamble on his own race horses.
 His older brothers Ben, Cole, and Lit Dalton all lived in various parts of the San Joaquin Valley.
 There Bill found work muleskinning with his brothers on Turner Island.
 He then found work for a man named Bliven in Livingston, California.
-Bill later married Jane Bliven and was the only one of his brothers that would start a family.
-His son Charles "Chubb" Coleman Dalton, and his daughter Gracie.
+Bill later married Jane Bliven and was the only one of his brothers that would start a family, fathering a son, Charles "Chubb" Coleman Dalton, and a daughter, Gracie.
 Bill then went into business with his brother-in-law Clark Bliven and in 1887 bought some land along the Estrella River, thirteen miles southeast of San Miguel, San Luis Obispo County, California.
 Bill then became Democratic central committee chairman in Merced County and also a political committeeman near Estrella.